Drew Waters Player Props: Royals vs. Tigers

 Drew Waters At The Plate

-- Waters is hitting .170 with a double, a home run and four walks.
+- Waters is batting .179 with a double, a home run and four walks.

-- Waters has had a base hit in eight of 16 games this season, and multiple hits once.
+- Waters has picked up a hit in nine games this year (52.9%), including one multi-hit game.

-- He has hit a long ball in one of 16 games, and in 1.7% of his plate appearances.
+- He has homered in one of 17 games, and in 1.6% of his plate appearances.

-- Waters has driven in a run in four games this season (25.0%), but has had no multiple-RBI games.
+- Waters has driven in a run in four games this year (23.5%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.